deckhouse/secrets-store-integration/docs/USAGE.md

 ---
-title: "The secrets-store-integration module: usage"
+title: "Using secrets-store-integration"
-description: Usage of the secrets-store-integration Deckhouse module.
+description: "How to configure and use the secrets-store-integration module with Stronghold and other Vault-compatible secret stores."
 ---

 ## Configuring the module to work with Deckhouse Stronghold